ARM-software/tarmac-trace-utilities/doc/index.rst

   logical order, representing the raw contents of the register (even if it's a floating-point register).

-  In some cases, for some registers, the value has a ``:`` separator in the middle.
-This is purely a visual separator and has no semantic significance.
+  In some cases, for some registers, the value is broken up into multiple sequences of hex numbers by ``:`` separators or spaces.
+  These are purely visual separators and have no semantic significance.

 *interpretation*